zowe/zowe-cli/docs/CommandFormatStandards.md

 - The `summary` is a one line, short description.
 This appears in the list of sub-segments on online help pages (for example, Zowe root help lists the groups with their short descriptions.
 Zowe group help lists the actions with their descriptions.

-    - Do NOT include punctuation at the end of a summary for consistency.
+    - For consistency, do NOT include punctuation at the end of a summary.

 - The full `description` explains the purpose, intent, & usage of the group, action, object, or option.
 Ideally, include use cases that apply so that people understand the practical value.
 There is some tension between clarity and length.
 Extremely long descriptions can clutter the interface, but users want to know what they can accomplish with a given command.
 Some end users have indicated that they struggle to understand what the CLI is capable of and how they might use it, so good descriptions are essential.